ISISComputingGroup/ibex_developers_manual/Sprint-Planning.md

 > [Wiki](Home) > [Processes](Processes) > [Sprint Planning](Sprint-Planning)

+Sprint planning and pre-planning are the meetings where we decide what will appear in next sprint.
+We do this roughly by looking at tickets selected by the team choosing there priority and estimating their size.
+Then taking the most important tickets.

+All activates are also done at pre-planning except when marked **[planning]**

 ### Preparation

+1. Announce at stand-up that people should add the proposal label and move on the planning board; tickets should be tickets that must be in and a maximum of 2 extras per person.
-1. Look at any IOC tickets and get someone to do an analysis of the difficulty
+1. **[planning only]** Look at any IOC tickets and get someone to do an analysis of the difficulty
-1. Repoint any of the tickets that are in progress or in review to only count work that's left to do
+1. **[planning only]** Add tickets in ready that have not been started to the "From ready" column in order; the easiest way to do this is to open the tickets in order each in a separate tabs then add then sequentially to the column on the planning board.
+1. Also make sure any release ticket need are in (see next section)

+#### Releases

+1. Check the [milestones](https://github.com/ISISComputingGroup/IBEX/milestones) for upcoming releases (also noted in the [Pending Tasks](https://github.com/ISISComputingGroup/IBEX/wiki/Pending-Tasks)).
+1. Check the dates listed in the milestone description.
+Adjust dates, if necessary.
-1. Prepare any extra tickets added to proposals in the same manner as for [backlog preparation](Backlog-Preparation).
+1. Add tickets to Create and Deploy the release.

 ### During meeting

-1. Re-point any tickets in progress.
+1. For each ticket in proposed:
-1. Look at any newly proposed tickets and tickets in the ready column that have not yet been started and rank them as per [backlog preparation](Backlog-Preparation).
-2. Estimate the top ticket on the list (mark on ticket)
+    1. Read the ticket and understand the issue
-3. Add its value to the current sprint
-4. If we have points left in the sprint go back to 2
+    1. Make sure the acceptance criteria makes sense
+    1. Select the priority of the ticket high/medium/low and move to that column
+    1. If in high then estimate the ticket using planning poker site; there is no need if it is already pointed
+1. Order the High column (in sprint pre-planning if there is not time to do that don't worry)
+    1. **[planning only]** Include tickets from column "From ready"; usually start with these
+1. **[planning only]** Get the estimate for the work we can do and count down that number of tickets

 ### After the meeting